fkanedev/fkctp-flask-Product-Catalog-ms-tdd-bdd/README.md

 ### Database

-This project uses SQLAlchemy as the Object Relational Mapper (ORM) to interact with the database.
-Integrated with Flask via Flask-SQLAlchemy, it provides an interface for creating and managing database tables and performing CRUD operations with Python.
+PostgreSQL serves as the database, accessible through the connection URI specified in the environment variables.SQLAlchemy acts as the Object Relational Mapper (ORM) for interacting with the database.
+Integrated with Flask through Flask-SQLAlchemy, it provides an interface to create and manage database tables and perform CRUD (Create, Read, Update, Delete) operations with Python.
 ### Data Model (About the Product Model)

 The data model for our product catalog is designed to store essential information about each product available in our eCommerce application.
 Here's an overview of the main features of the data model: